kyma-project/test-infra/cmd/image-builder/image-builder.md

 ### Configuration YAML File

 `image-builder` requires a configuration YAML file.
-The file holds the global configuration for the tool and is maintained by the authors.
+The file hnews the global configuration for the tool and is maintained by the authors.
 Use the `--config` flag to provide a path to the config YAML file.

 For more information about available properties in the configuration file, refer to the [config.go](config.go) file.